 - Albuquerque in the summer can get very hot during the day but then is offset by comfortable nighttime temps and 24/7 low humidity.
 Hats, sunscreen, and lots of water are highly recommended!

-- You are over a mile in altitude, between 4,900 and 6,700 (feet) elevation.
+- You are about a mile up in altitude, between 4,900 and 6,700 (feet) elevation.
 Don’t be surprised if you find yourself a little breathless.
 Be sure to acclimate yourself, as the altitude may affect your response to alcohol.